chiarabuoncuore/abremipainters/sparql.md

 - *Zero-shot Prompt*

-The prompt "Which movement did the painter Marcantonio Chiarini belong to?" is effective because it clearly identifies the subject, uses precise language to signal the type of answer expected (an artistic movement), and is concise and unambiguous
+The prompt "Which movement did the painter Marcantonio Chiarini belong to?" is effective because it clearly identifies the subject, uses precise language to signal the type of answer expected (an artistic movement), and is concise and unambiguous.

 *Responses:*